senorrobo/Chatgpt/README.md

 ```zsh
 python3 main.py
 ```
-The client now includes basic WASD movement, a first-person camera, and Bullet physics.
+The client now includes basic WASD movement, a first-person camera, Bullet physics, and dynamically loaded environment chunks so only nearby terrain is generated.

 ## Soultopia Demo